Symfomany/cinhetic/README.md

 ----------------------------------
 * Search by Cities in sessions of cinemas
 * Best Movies by rating
+* Add pagination for results
+*
 * Add press comments in Movies
 * Homepage with custom template
 * Movies in weeks
+* Add Authentification for User Connect with FOS
+* Print my Billet with QRCode & TCPDF
 * Page Category listing all movies related
 * Page Keywords listing all movies related
 * Page Films Favorites by User connected